uliska/scheme-book/scheme/data-types/lists-and-pairs/creating-pairs.md

 # Creating Pairs

 The basic unit of compound data types in Scheme is the *pair*, an item with two values.
-Pairs are used very often as grob properties in LilyPond, so everybody should be familiar with seeing and entering them:
+Pairs are used very often as properties for graphical score items in LilyPond, so everybody should be familiar with seeing and entering them:

 {% lilypond %}
 {